Antiz96/Linux-Server/VMs/Ubuntu_Server_Template.md

 # Ubuntu Server Template

 Just a quick reminder on how I install a minimal Ubuntu Server environment to work with.
 It aims to be turned as a template.

 ## Base Install

 I basically follow each installation steps normally with the following exceptions:

 - I use a different partition scheme for professional context (see [Partition scheme](https://github.com/Antiz96/Linux-Server/blob/main/VMs/Ubuntu_Server_Template.md#partition-scheme))
 - I don't check anything during the **Software selection** step so I get a minimal installation.
 I install useful packages after the installation instead (see [Install useful packages](https://github.com/Antiz96/Linux-Server/blob/main/VMs/Ubuntu_Server_Template.md#install-useful-packages))
 - I don't create any user for me during the installation process.
 Indeed, this will be handled by an ansible playbook.
 I do create an "ansible" user for that purpose afterward instead.
 However, as Ubuntu doesn't allow to perform an installation without creating a regular user, I create a temporary user (temp:temp) that I delete afterward (see [Create and configure the ansible user](https://github.com/Antiz96/Linux-Server/blob/main/VMs/Ubuntu_Server_Template.md#create-and-configure-the-ansible-user)).

 **Ubuntu doesn't offer to create a root password during the installation process.
-Remember to set one by switching user (`sudo su -`) from the "temp" account, otherwise you won't be able to log in to the server after reboot !**
+Remember to set one by switching user (`sudo su -`) from the "temp" account, otherwise you won't be able to log in to the server after reboot!**

 ### Partition scheme

 - Personal context:

 > EFI partition mounted on /boot/EFI --> 550M - ESP
 > Swap partition --> 4G - SWAP
 > Root partition mounted on / --> Left free space - EXT4 (0% Reserved block)

 - Professional context:

 > EFI partition mounted on /boot --> 550M - ESP
 > Swap partition --> 4G - SWAP
 > Root partition --> Left free space - XFS - LVM